Can you remember...

 You have the choice...

-Flat shipping costs of 6.50 or 7.50 EUR are added to cart
+Flat shipping costs within Germany of 7.50 EUR are added per order; shipping to "DHL-Packstation" is possible.

-The prices of the EU versions includes the German 19% VAT.
+The prices of the DE / EU versions includes the German VAT.

 Higher handling costs for export are already included in the item price exept of import duties, taxes etc. These charges are the buyer's responsibility.